ldv-klever/cif/docs/aoc.rst

 ^^^^^^^^^

-`pointcut` included in `advice-declaration` determines a set of join points for which this advice should be applied, that is to execute the code from `advice-body` or to frame join points with it.
+`pointcut` included in `advice-declaration` determines a set of join points for which this advice should be applied, that assumes either executing the code from `advice-body` or framing join points with it.

 \"before\", \"after\" and \"around\" advices are applied before, after or instead matched join points respectively.